LTSCommerce/fr-inventory/README.md

 As you make changes and save them, the page will automatically update so you can see your changes in pretty close to real time.

+## Debugging

+This project features client side (browser) and server side code.
+You can debug both of these code bases, or even both combined (docs TODO)

+### Debugging Client Side Code

+If you want to debug the code that is running the browser

 ### Debugging The Development Server Side Code

 To debug the development server is a little more involved.
 The reason being that the actual process you want to debug is a child process of the command you have to run.